fhyfr/web-calculator/README.md

-# webCalculator
+# Web Calculator
-Build Simple Web Calculator Using pure HTML, CSS, and JavaScript
+A Simple Web Calculator build with pure HTML, CSS, and JavaScript (DOM)